 Join us for this week-long scientific exploration of our local watersheds.
 High school students will follow and document a particular watershed along its course through Los Angeles, trekking along the creeks and riverbeds, learning its story as it moves through our city and out to the ocean.
 Through this program, students will be taught the fundamentals of exploratory field science, learning critical skills in field assessment and environmental analysis, as well as learning how to translate that knowledge into action.
 Students participating in this program will have special access to some of the hidden environments in Los Angeles, and will be given training on how they can take action to protect those spaces.
 Great for students interested in the real world applications of science in addressing local environmental issues, and is a great way to strengthen a resume for college or just learn more about getting involved in community action and advocacy.

 The program’s $200 fee per student covers the cost of student materials, Creek Week T-Shirt, daily snacks, and lunch on the last day (lunch will not be provided Monday through Thursday).
 Students must have their own transportation to the field sites; carpool coordination is available.

 For students who have completed either Creek 101 or the Creek Week Summer Institute, or who are just seeking opportunities to get active and engaged in protecting their local watershed, Creek Projects are the perfect way to get involved.
 Opportunities range from basic service-learning projects, community advocacy, coordinating creek cleanups, or captaining other special events such as Coastal Cleanup Day, Earth Month, and A Day Without a Bag.
-For more information on any of these programs, please contact Edward Murphy or call (310) 451-1500, ext.
+For more information on any of these programs, please contact Jenn Swart or call (310) 451-1500, ext.
 153.